 - Interact with utilization management personnel related to issues in managed care.

-- Teach medical and other students how to evaluate and treat inpatients as well as understand the psychopathology and psychodynamics of the patients and their families, because an important part of the learning process is teaching others.
+- Teach medical and other students how to evaluate and treat inpatients as well as understand the psychopathology and psychodynamics of the patients and their families across a spectrum of diagnoses, because an important part of the learning process is teaching others.

 - Professionalism by arriving in a timely and prepared manner for daily rounds and unit meetings, with appropriate dress and demeanor.